1985 Scott Tournament of Hearts

 The 1985 Scott Tournament of Hearts, the Canadian women's curling championship, was held from February 23 to March 2, 1985 at the Winnipeg Arena in Winnipeg, Manitoba.
-The total attendance for the week was 18,203.
+The total attendance for the tournament was 18,203 people.
 This would be the first year in which the champion would automatically qualify to next year's tournament as Team Canada.

 Team British Columbia, who was skipped by Linda Moore won the event by defeating Newfoundland 13–7 in the final in nine ends, marking the first time a final was conceded prior to ten ends being completed.
 This was BC's fifth title overall and the only title skipped by Moore.